asreview/asreview/docs/source/balance_strategies.rst

 This divides the training data into three sets: included papers, excluded papers found with random sampling and papers found with max sampling.
-They are balanced according to forumla’s depending on the percentage of papers read in the dataset, the number of papers with random/max sampling etc. Works best for stochastic training algorithms.
+They are balanced according to formulas depending on the percentage of papers read in the dataset, the number of papers with random/max sampling etc. Works best for stochastic training algorithms.
 Reduces to both full sampling and undersampling with corresponding